falko-buschke/SA_LPI/README.md

 ## Calculating the national Living Planet Index

-The scipts to replicate all the analyses for the national Living Planet Index for South Afria is contained in a single annotated file: `SA_LPI_ms.R`.
+The scripts to replicate all the analyses for the national Living Planet Index for South Africa is contained in a single annotated file: `SA_LPI_ms.R`.

 These scripts call on population time-series data saved in files (formatted according to the standard of the [Living Planet Database](https://www.livingplanetindex.org/data_portal)):
 * `LPD2022_public_SA.csv`